diyscif/diyscif/scif-thesis.md

 The ceiling is constructed to the DIN 4109-33 specifications for "wooden beam ceilings with suspended ceilings" in section 5.3.1.1.
-It is made up of a ceiling cladding with a spring rail, a subfloor and planking interrupted by the drywall, and two-layer ≥ 2x 12.5 mm GWB, with a full-surface mineral wool layer ≥ 50 mm.
+It is made up of a ceiling cladding with a spring rail, a subfloor and planking interrupted by the drywall, and two-layer 12.5 mm GWB, with a full-surface 50 mm mineral wool layer.
 The partition wall is perpendicular to the ceiling joists.
 The soft stud compartments are fully insulated.
 This ceiling makeup has a width of ca. 150 mm and a sound attenuation of R~w~ = 67 dB. [@din4109-33, p.
 68] The resulting headroom between ceiling and floor comes out to a relatively compfortable 213